samsonjeff/CSSWB-guidelines/sixSigma.md

 ## Six Sigma Equation (The heart of 6 Sigma)
 - Y = f (x1, x2, x3, Xn…)
-Y is for dependent variable or the Process, Except Y is the Inputs + Process Steps
+Y is for dependent variable or the Output, Except Y is the Inputs + Process Steps

 ## S I P O C
 - Suppliers